sumasagi20/analyzing-weather-dataset/README.md

 !!![container-end]

 Features:
-Name	Description
+Name-Description
-Date/Time	Date & Time for each hour in the year 2012.
+1)Date/Time	-Date & Time for each hour in the year 2012.
-Temp(C)	Exact temperature at a given time.
+2)Temp(C)-Exact temperature at a given time.
-Dew Point Temp(C)	Dew Point Temp at a given time.
+3)Dew Point Temp(C)-	Dew Point Temp at a given time.
 It is the temperature to which air must be cooled to become saturated with water vapor.
-Rel Hum (%)	Relative Humidity at a given time.
+4)Rel Hum (%)-	Relative Humidity at a given time.
-Wind Spd (km/h)	Wind Speed in km/h at a given time.
+5)Wind Spd (km/h)-	Wind Speed in km/h at a given time.
-Visibility (km)	Visibility in km at a given time.
+6)Visibility (km)-	Visibility in km at a given time.
-Stn Press (kPa)	Station Pressure observed at that time.
+7)Stn Press (kPa)-	Station Pressure observed at that time.
 Weather	Weather at a given time.

 Task